CSCAR/workshop-stata-intro/stata_markdown/04-data-management.md

 - Issues with value labels (if you've attached a value label to a variable and subsequently deleted the value label without detaching it; or if your variable takes on values unaccounted for in the value label).
 - Issues with date variables.

+^#^^#^ Exercise 2

+Begin by exploring the data generally with `describe`, `summarize` and `codebook`.
+After you've explored a bit, look into answering the following
+questions:

+1. What variables are continuous?
+Binary?
+Categorical?
+2. Most of the gpa data (`hsgpa`) are values like 2.9 or 3.8.
+There are several rows with the values 2.5364995.
+Does anything in the data tell you why?
+3. Run `label list FCPREVPG` to look at the labels being applied to `bcprevpg`.
+There is only one label!
+Why might that be?